jwoloschuk/Statistical_Inference-Course_Project/Statistical_Inference_Course_Project-Part_1.md

 mu <- 1/lamda
 ```

-In our example, mu is equal to 5
+In our example, mean (mu) is equal to 5

 While, the sample mean (X\_bar) is the average of the 1,000
 simululations of the 40 sampled exponentials.